 Economical is a socially responsible organization committed to creating and sustaining a supportive, safe, and healthy workplace.
 Economical embraces principles that prevent occupational illness or injury and promote employee wellbeing through the provision of health and lifestyle resources.

 Avoiding alcohol and drugs

 Employees are not to report to work, or be at work, if they are impaired by alcohol or drugs (legal or illegal).
-Employees who fail to comply with the alcohol and drug policy will be subject to disciplinary action, up to and including termination of employment (subject to the duty to accommodate in the event of an established addiction-related disability).
+If employees fail to comply with the alcohol and drug policy, they will be subject to disciplinary action, up to and including termination of employment (subject to the duty to accommodate in the event of an established addiction-related disability).